 There are a lot of ways to take an accessible app from being functional to being exceptional.

 Designing for accessibility up front can get you a lot of wins.
 Doing things like making sure your colors meet minimum recommended contrast ratios or that your layout can adequately adapt to changing size have benefits for all users.
 But you should also extend you default design to accommodate the settings that users have enabled.

 Finally, when crafting the accessibility experience for assistive technologies, do so purposefully.
 Prioritize your content.
 Make it easy and intuitive to navigate and provide context when necessary.

 For more information as well as access to a simplified finished version of the sample app you saw there, you can visit our session link on the developer portal.
 As well, right after this session we're going to be going over to tech lab 9 for an accessibility lab where you can bring any questions you have about making your apps accessible or about elevating the experience of your own app in terms on accessibility.
 So please come on by if you have any questions.

-Thank you and have a fantastic rest of your WWDC.
+Thank you and have a fantastic rest of your WWDC. [ Applause ]

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.